HuanWangGATECH/leetcode/chuwa_icc/interview/README.md

 - greater modularity of a program
 - greater ease in testing a program by isolating a component or mocking its dependencies, and allowing components to communicate through contracts

+We can achieve Inversion of Control through various mechanisms such as: Strategy design pattern, Service Locator pattern, Factory pattern, and Dependency Injection (DI).

 ## Scope
 ## Bean
 ## Annotations